JoseC1154/KeyTransposer/README.md

 - need a share button export / import
 - the alternate chord button should be on the same line with transpose buttons.
 - the note letters are not in front of circle they are infront of.
 - in landscape the module should move arourd or close to the size of a button that unfolds or leads to modal for space.
+- in menu both scale and chordd memory buttons lead to the same modal.
+-